-Knowing your current local real estate photography market will help you define your offerings and know where you fit in.
+Make sure you know what level of quality your competitors deliver.
+Knowing your local market will help you define your real estate photography business offerings.
+You will also know where you fit in.

-In my local market, for example, there are real estate photographers that charge anywhere from $100 to $500 for photos only.
-Rates go up for things such as twilight photos or video tours, as well as higher rates for larger-than-usual homes.
+In my local market, there are real estate photographers who charge anywhere from $100 to $500.
+And this is for photos only.
+Rates go up for things such as twilight photos or video tours.
+Larger-than-usual homes also mean higher rates.

-However, looking at website portfolios shows that the quality of work delivered can also vary greatly from one end of the price range to the other.
+Have a look at your competitors’ portfolios.
+You’ll see that the quality of work delivered can also vary from one end of the price range to the other.